florisoft/User.Manuals/FINANCIAL/Debit (M29)/Manual Direct Debit (Incasso).md

 ## Preface

-Welcome to the manual for the Direct debit module in Florisoft.
 This manual will explain how you can send a Direct Debit (SEPA) message to your customers.

-The first chapter will cover the step by step process of the set up that needs to be done by you and the customer (the debtor).
-The second chapter will cover the sending of a collection message.
-The final chapter will give an example of a Business-2-Business form that Florisoft is able to produce.
+Chapter 1 will cover the set up process that is done by the debtor and yourself.
+Chapter 2 provides examples of a Business-2-Business form that Florisoft is able to product.

 **Due to Florisoft being continuously updated some screen might have changed and might thus the manuals images may differ from what is seen on your screen.**